Explore this course:

 With first-hand experience of global conservation issues across animal and plant biodiversity, you'll be well equipped to pursue a range of career opportunities in policy making, research and academia implementing positive change in this area.

-If you choose to continue your research training, graduates will be well equipped to pursue PhDs in ecology, evolution and conservation and beyond.
-Doctoral Training Programmes like Adapting to the Challenges of Changing Environment (ACCE) train PhD students in these areas.
+If you choose to continue your research training, graduates will be well equipped to pursue PhDs in ecology, evolution and conservation and beyond and we have alumni currently studying for PhDs and researching Agroecology and the Impacts of Pesticides on Aquatic Plants.

 I'm now ready to apply my new skills and knowledge to a career in conservation

-A 2:2 honours degree, or equivalent, in biological sciences or a related subject.
+Minimum 2:2 undergraduate honours degree in biological sciences or a related subject.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.